Support, Getting Involved, and FAQ

 Q: How to build an OpenMP GPU offload capable compiler?

-To build an effective OpenMP offload capable compiler, only one extra CMake option, LLVM_ENABLE_RUNTIMES="openmp", is needed when building LLVM (Generic information about building LLVM is available here.).
+To manually build an effective OpenMP offload capable compiler, only one extra CMake option, LLVM_ENABLE_RUNTIMES="openmp;offload", is needed when building LLVM (Generic information about building LLVM is available here.).
 Make sure all backends that are targeted by OpenMP are enabled.
 That can be done by adjusting the CMake option LLVM_TARGETS_TO_BUILD.
 The corresponding targets for offloading to AMD and Nvidia GPUs are "AMDGPU" and "NVPTX", respectively.
 By default, Clang will be built with all backends enabled.
 When building with LLVM_ENABLE_RUNTIMES="openmp" OpenMP should not be enabled in LLVM_ENABLE_PROJECTS because it is enabled by default.

 For Nvidia offload, please see Q: How to build an OpenMP Nvidia offload capable compiler?.
 For AMDGPU offload, please see Q: How to build an OpenMP AMDGPU offload capable compiler?.